DoD-Platform-One/bigbang/docs/guides/deployment-scenarios/quickstart.md

 ### Changing CoreDNS upstream DNS server:
 After completing step 5, if you are unable to connect to external DNS providers using the command `nslookup google.com 8.8.8.8`, to test the connection.
 Then use the steps below to change the upstream DNS server to your networks DNS server.
 Please note that this change will not perist after a restart of the host server therefore, if you restart or shutdown your server you will need to re-apply these changes to CoreDNS.

-1. Open config editor to change the CoreDNS pod configuration
+1. Open config editor to change the CoreDNS pod configuration.

     ```shell
     kubectl -n kube-system edit configmaps CoreDNS -o yaml